 - a.
-Cheating involves many forms of misrepresentation such as sharing exam answers, copying another student's answers, presenting another's work as one's own, changing work which has been graded when the work is going to be reevaluated, having a stand-in take an exam, and using unauthorized examination aids. - b.
+Cheating involves many forms of academic misrepresentation.
+Examples of cheating include, but are not limited to, sharing exam answers, copying another student's answers, presenting another's work as one's own, changing work which has been graded when the work is going to be reevaluated, having a stand-in take an exam, using unauthorized examination aids, buying or selling assignments, and helping or offering to help other students commit acts of academic misrepresentation. - b.
 Sabotage involves the destruction or deliberate inhibition of another student's academic work or the destruction of materials relied upon by other students such as library materials, computer software and hardware, and computer files. - c.
-Duplicate submission means the submission of the same work in two different courses.
+Duplicate submission means the submission of the same work in the same course or two different courses.
 This is not permitted except when permission has been given by the instructors in the courses involved. - d.
 Plagiarism consists of presenting the words or ideas of another without proper acknowledgement.
 This applies to direct quotations, paraphrases, or summarized ideas.